Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdoverloaded.md

 **Definition**

-Defines conversion from character to another type.
+Defines conversion from character to type `T`.

 ### `fromBool`